Make mealtime more exciting – ditch the food bowl!

 Please also read our post on DIY Dog Toys and watch out for our ebook.

 Treat yourself to a simple book of training ideas, e.g. Brain Games For Dogs by Claire Arrowsmith or find an online video.
 Short, fun training sessions also provide mental stimulation and enhance the bond between you and your dog.
 Ensure the book or video uses positive, reward-based methods.

 Dogs like routine, especially dogs who are prone to being a little anxious.
 Exact times are not essential but keep an established daily order for rest, play, training and exercising.

 Can I still walk my dog?

-Presuming your isolation measures don’t insist on strict quarantine conditions and/or you aren’t exhibiting COVID-19 symptoms, you are allowed to take your dog out for toilet breaks, however, you should still take a few precautions.
-Avoid crowded areas and go out when there are fewer people about.
+Presuming your isolation measures don’t insist on strict quarantine conditions and/or you aren’t exhibiting COVID-19 symptoms, you are allowed to take your dog out for toilet breaks.
+However, you should still take a few precautions.
+Avoid crowded areas and go out when there are fewer people around.
 Stay more than 2 metres from others, and keep the walks short.
-When you come back, make sure you follow the proper hygiene procedures (wash your hands, disinfect surfaces, etc.) If you are considering hiring someone else to walk your dog ensure they have the knowledge and experience to handle your particular dog.
-Establish the maximum number of dogs they walk at once and be certain your dog will be carefully introduced to the other dogs if relevant.
-Ideally only employ someone who has been recommended by a reliable source or who you know personally.
+When you come back, make sure you follow the proper hygiene procedures (wash your hands, disinfect surfaces, etc.) If you are considering hiring someone else to walk your dog, ensure they have the knowledge and experience to handle your particular dog.
+Establish the maximum number of dogs they walk at once, and be certain your dog will be carefully introduced to the other dogs if relevant.
+Ideally, only employ someone who has been recommended by a reliable source or who you know personally.